VaeSemper/infra_actions/README.md

 # infra_actions

-Учебный проект для изучения работы GitHub Actions (Яндекс Практикум)
+Training project for studying the work of GitHub Actions (Yandex Practicum)